hl7-eu/gravitate-health/input/pagecontent/01-1-functional-analysis.md

 - Informed, empowered healthcare decisions

 In this way, the ePI becomes not just a document, but a **living, user-centered information service**.

----

-*Part of the Gravitate Health Implementation Guide.*